rob-buskens-sp/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 # Instructions (for each IQService host that could run the script):
 #   - Update the path to Utils.dll (can be an unqualified path like "Utils.dll" since script is copied to IQService folder for execution)
 #   - Make sure Utils.dll is in the specified folder on each IQService host
+#   - Make sure Utils.dll is not shown a blocked via the properties view
 #   - Be sure the account that runs IQService has appropriate permissions to create directories and set permissions on them
 #   - Be sure to set the "run as" account for the IQService in Windows Service to the above-specified account instead of just the "logged on" user
 #   - Set a proper location for the $logFile variable